This article is more than 1 year old

 "This is actually not very useful, because you don't want to have more copies of data than is necessary.
 If it adds value, OK, fine, but my view is that if you've done the hard work of adding the key structures and the homogenization of the data types, just put it in the … enterprise data warehouse," he says.

 Famous for his Hawaiian shirts and dramatic gesticulation during impassioned discussion of data warehousing architecture, Brobst graduated in computer science at UC Berkeley and gained a PhD at MIT.
-He was part of the leadership team who took Teradata public on NYSE in 1987 and has been one of the driving forces behind the growth of data warehousing in business for four decades.
+He has been one of the driving forces behind the growth of data warehousing in business for four decades.